 Here at Enterprise DNA, we are building an analytical movement with Power BI.
 Today, I am going to walk you through how you can create an awesome visualization where we dynamically showcase only our top ranked clients using multiple measures in Power BI.
+You may watch the full video of this tutorial at the bottom of this blog.

 What we have here is a slicer which dynamically changes the visualizations and measures whenever I make a selection.
 Let’s say we wanted to look at just the Top 5 customers.
 We can look at the Top 5 customers by sales, profits, and margins.
 What’s also cool is that we can link into our data model and then jump into any time frame.